 The basic emergency management team for University Of Dallas is comprised of representatives from the below listed areas of the institution.
 In some cases, not all members will be notified, as their area of expertise will not be affected.
 In all cases, there are administrative members of the team that will be automatically notified.

 This person will be responsible for assessing the severity of the emergency and for assisting in coordinating the efforts of outside agencies.
-The Campus Safety supervisor will also assist emergency agencies in the communication of instructions to the community.
+The Director of Campus Safety will also assist emergency agencies in the communication of instructions to the community.

 DIRECTOR, MARKETING AND COMMUNICATIONS

 Will be notified whenever the potential for outside news media coverage is present.